 Please find our Phonics policy below:

-A parents phonics workshop was held on Wednesday 28th September to explain how we teach phonics within our school.
+A parents phonics workshop is held annually to explain how we teach phonics within our school.
 Please download the powerpoint presentation below to access this workshop.
 We have included audio in order to add more information.
 If you have any questions after watching this presentation, please speak to your child's class teacher.

 How to help at home